A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: BayesPIM : data generating mechanism

-where $\Phi$ is the CDF of the standard normal distribution function.
 This CIF is similar to the CIF defined by \citet{cheung_mixture_2017} who also put point probability mass at zero for prevalent cases.
-Section \ref{sec:est_ppd} gives further details on CIF estimation and also discusses marginalization over the empirical covariate distribution to obtain population (marginal) CIF.
+Furthermore, when we marginalize $F_t$ and $F_{t^*}$ over the distribution of the covariates we obtain marginal (population-averaged) CIFs.
+Section \ref{sec:est_ppd} and the Supplemental Material (Section \ref{sec:supplement_sampling_ppdcif}) give further details on inference on these CIFs.